Sreekanth1382/Group14_Bibilomart/README.md

 - **HTML Templates**: Customize the HTML templates to change the layout, styling, and content of the pages.
 - **Flask Routes**: Add or modify the Flask routes to introduce new functionality or pages.

-<h4>Bibilomart - A Book Marketplace Web Application</h4>
-Bibilomart is a web application that allows users to browse and purchase books.
-It provides a user-friendly interface for searching, viewing book details, and managing user accounts.
-<h3>Features</h3>

-1. User Registration and Login: Users can create an account and log in to the application.

-2. Book Catalog: The application displays a catalog of books, including their titles, authors, descriptions, and prices.

-3. Book Search: Users can search for books based on title or author.

-4. Book Details: Users can view detailed information about a specific book, including its title, author, description, and price.

-5. Admin Access: The application provides an admin interface for managing the book catalog and user accounts.

 <h4>Technologies Used</h4>

 •	Backend: Flask (Python web framework)